Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC506-Design-and-Analysis-of-Algorithms/Portfolio-Module-8/README.md

 - Performance analysis provides meaningful insights into algorithm and data structure trade-offs
 - Final presentation clearly communicates technical achievements and learning outcomes

 ---

-## Program Description

-This Streamlit web app wihch is an algoritms and data structures comparison tool.

-It integrates:

-- Search Comparison from Portfolio Milestone Module 2.
-- Linked Structures from Portfolio Milestone Module 4.
-- Tree Map and map comparison work from Portfolio Milestone Module 6.
-- Hash Table and Priority Queue workflows from CTA-5.
-- Graph representation and graph algorithm workflows from CTA-7.
-- Bubble Sort, Quickselect, and CourseSet operations from the Module 8-native `bubble_quickselect_module`.

----

 ## How to Run